jj-for-everyone/jj-for-everyone.github.io/src/introduction.md

 - **Jujutsu is easier to learn than Git.**
   (That is, assuming I did a decent job writing this tutorial.)
-  Git is known for its complicated, unintuitive user interface.
+  Git is known for its complicated, unintuitive user experience.
   Jujutsu gives you all the functionality of Git with a lot less complexity.
   Experienced users of Git usually don't care about this, because they've paid the price of learning Git already.
   (I was one of these people once.)